tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/control_bills.rst

 Control and know when vendor bills should be paid
 =================================================

-With Odoo, you can define how your vendor bills are controlled.
+With CoquiAPPs, you can define how your vendor bills are controlled.
 For each purchase order, you can decide when the related vendor bill should be paid: either before or after you have received your products.
 You can also check at a glance what is the billing status of each purchase order.

-With the 3-way matching feature, Odoo compares the information appearing on the *Purchase Order*, the *Vendor Bill* and the *Receipt*, and lets you know if you should pay the bill.
+With the 3-way matching feature, CoquiAPPs compares the information appearing on the *Purchase Order*, the *Vendor Bill* and the *Receipt*, and lets you know if you should pay the bill.
 This way you can avoid paying incorrect or fraudulent vendor bills.